infor-design/enterprise/docs/CONTRIBUTING.md

     - Send a link to your application
     - Just send an image of the source code

-    If a video is useful to show the problem please use a cross platform format such as MP4 and .webm for the video.
+    If a video is useful to show the problem please use a cross platform format such as `MP4` and `.webm` for the video.
     We have found [Chrome plugin Screencastify - Screen Video Recorder](https://chrome.google.com/webstore/detail/screencastify-screen-vide/mmeijimgabbpbgpdklnllpncmdofkcpn?hl=en) to be useful.

 4. Use the Bug Report template below

     A good bug report shouldn't leave others needing to chase you up for more information.
 Be sure to include the details of your environment.

-    ```
+    ```text
     Short and descriptive example bug report title

     h3.
 Issue Summary